 Prerequisite: Developmental Mathematics 0091 or the equivalent.
 This course is for non-science majors.
-Fundamental concepts are presented in lecture and laboratory including the periodic table, atomic structure, chemical bonding, reactions, stoichiometry, states of matter, properties of metals, nonmetals and compounds, acid-base theory, oxidation-reduction, solutions and nuclear chemistry.
+Fundamantal concepts are presented in lecture and laboratory including the periodic table, atomic structure, chemical bonding, reactions, stoichiometry, states of matter, properties of metals, nonmetals and compounds, acid-base theory, oxidation-reduction and solutions.
 Descriptive chemistry is emphasized.
 Laboratory fee.
 (3 Lec., 3 Lab.)